From Lost to Found Travel

 Crafts and Textiles

 Made in India.
-It is a phrase that we see more and more these days - on items as different as the hand-carved wooden beds sold at the luxury home boutique down the road, to the inexpensive brass doorknobs sold at the big-box retailer in your local mall.
+It is a phrase that we see more and more these days - on items as different as the hand-carved wooden beds sold at the luxury home boutique down the road, and the inexpensive brass doorknobs sold at the big-box retailer in your local mall.
 What is the proverbial common thread that binds these objects together?
 In my view, it is the remarkable ability of craftspeople in India to combine beauty with utility, and a unique and long-held appreciation of the role of the craftsperson in Indian society.

 India, thankfully, is a country where they still make things, both useful and decorative...by hand...using simple tools...often in the exact same manner that they did hundreds of years ago.